laurentbenaroya/XLSR-Mamba/README.md

 ```
 ### Pretrained Model
 The pretrained model XLSR can be found at this [link](https://dl.fbaipublicfiles.com/fairseq/wav2vec/xlsr2_300m.pt).
-We will upload the pretrained models of our experiments soon.
+We have uploaded the pretrained models of our experiments [here](https://drive.google.com/file/d/14e6d6z4KTt5ZDPTjh5PJloNzQAxivyEu/view?usp=sharing).

 ### Datasets
 We used the LA partition of ASVspoof 2019 for training and validation, it can be downloaded from [here](https://datashare.ed.ac.uk/handle/10283/3336).